Breastfeeding football hold is one of the popular nursing positions during breastfeeding journey.

 Both of your thumb and forefinger are forming the c letter around your middle ring of your breast.
 Avoid pressing on any part of your areola while applying any of those holds.

-Take care while supporting your baby’s head
+Take care while supporting your baby’s head in rugby breastfeeding hold

 For deep and correct latching, help your baby by supporting his shoulders and neck using your hand palm and use both of your thumb and forefinger under his ears.